songuitar/music-theory-ts/README.md

-# Typescript Object Oriented Style library for dealing with music theory
+# Typescript object-oriented library for dealing with music theory

 **Example usage**